miroslavpejic85/mirotalksfu/README.md

 $ PORT=3011 npm start
 ```

--   Open in browser https://localhost:3010 or `:3011` if default port changed.
+-   Open [https://localhost:3010](https://localhost:3010) or `:3011` if the default port has been changed in your browser.

 <br/>